Ina-Exter/SauerCloud/README.md

 ## What you need

 * Linux operating system.
 The software has not been tested on MacOS and I doubt it can work on Windows.
-WSL should be fine but untested;
+WSL should be fine but untested.
 * Bash and the following binaries, always in your path:
   * ssh
   * scp